-The successful candidates of the Swedish-Turkish Scholarship Programme Step 1 have now been determined.
-See the list of successful candidates.
+The recipients of the SI scholarships within the Swedish-Turkish Scholarship Programme for 2017/2018 have now been determined.
+See the lists of recipients.

 To apply for a SI scholarship, you must first complete your separate application to the eligible master’s programme(s) before the university deadline 16 January 2017.
 The application process and the selection criteria for the Swedish-Turkish Scholarship Programme are separate from the application process to master’s programmes at University Admissions.
 Note that you should also look for scholarship opportunities from your Government or from other sources in your country, as well as for opportunities from Swedish universities, since the competition for SI scholarships is very fierce.